Koverse/documentation/docs/source/installguide.rst

 .. _Cloudera Manager: https://cloudera.com/products/cloudera-manager.html
 .. _Apache Ambari: http://hortonworks.com/hadoop/ambari/

 Koverse is supported on the latest distributions from Cloudera, Hortonworks, and MapR.
-Due to observed incompatibilities with vendor builds, Koverse requires the Apache distribution of Spark 1.5.1 distribution to be available on its server.
 Koverse also requires the Hadoop client binaries and configuration to be installed on the server.

 Hardware